Powerful Primitives in the Bounded Quantum Storage Model: Encryption Schemes

 \subsection{Asymmetric Key Encryption}

-We now look into the asymmetric key setting and construct an asymmetric encryption scheme with information-theoretic disappearing and unclonable security under chosen-ciphertext attacks in the BQSM.
-The private key is a large matrix and the public key is a quantum program broadcast of the matrix.
+We now look into the asymmetric key setting and construct an asymmetric key encryption scheme with information-theoretic disappearing security under chosen-ciphertext attacks in the BQSM.
+The private key is a large matrix and the public key is a program broadcast of the matrix.
 Since different users will likely learn different evaluations, an evaluation can be used as a secret key to encrypt messages in the same way as in Construction \ref{cca}.
 Note that honest users need a small qmemory to process the broadcast as described in Construction \ref{con:broadcaster}.
 This is in contrast to the private key setting where no qmemory is required.
 We show in Sec.~\ref{sec:discussion} that it is impossible to implement asymmetric cryptography without requiring any qmemory from the user.

-We now present an asymmetric encryption scheme with disappearing and unclonable security in the BQSM.
+We now present an asymmetric key encryption scheme with disappearing security in the BQSM.
 The public keys in our construction are assumed to be distributed securely.
 We show how to certify keys in a concurrent work \cite{BS232} as this requires a study on its own.